 The Division of Nephrology in the Department of Medicine at the University of Maryland School of Medicine was directed by John H. Sadler, MD from 1972-1994.
 Since 1994, Matthew R. Weir, MD has been the Director of the Division.
-In this period of time, the program has grown from eight to forty faculty members.
+In this period of time, the program has grown from eight to twenty three faculty members.

 The Division participates in a large multi-organ transplant program and has multiple services within both the University of Maryland Medical Center, the Baltimore VA Medical Center, and the R Adams Cowley Shock Trauma Center.

 The division also has several research centers including: The Baltimore Center for the study of Polycystic Kidney Disease, directed by Terry Watnick, MD, the Early Renal Insufficiency and Safe Kidney Programs, directed by Jeffrey C. Fink, MD,MS. , he Transplant Clinical Research Program, directed by Abdolreza Haririan, MD, MPH, in conjunction with the director of the Division of Transplantation, Jonathan Bromberg, MD, PhD, and the Renal Physiology Program, including Thomas Pallone, MD, in conjunction with the Department of Physiology scientists, Paul Welling, MD, Mordecai Blaustein, MD, and James C. Wade, PhD.